 The following table and its endnotes show that Judge Sotomayor failed to disclose the whereabouts of her earnings, as summarized in the title above.
-Money does not simply disappear.3 It is either spent, donated, or saved.4 To some extent, how a person spends money can be determined from her appearance and public conduct.
-How she saves it, e.g., by investing it, requires mostly disclosure or subpoenas5.
+Money does not simply disappear.
+It is either spent, donated, or saved.
+To some extent, how a person spends money can be determined from her appearance and public conduct.
+How she saves it, e.g., by investing it, requires mostly disclosure or subpoenas.
 Failure to disclose financial information when under a duty to do so is a violation of the law.
 Nondisclosure by a bankruptcy petitioner constitutes concealment of assets and perjury.
 It is a crime punishable by up to 20 years imprisonment and a fine of up to \$500,000.

-In the DeLano case, 06-4780-bk, Judge Sotomayor, presiding, and her colleagues on a panel of the Court of Appeals, 2nd Circuit (CA2), issued a summary order6 to protect, not the rule of law, but rather their appointee to a bankruptcy judgeship7, Bkrp.
+In the DeLano case, 06-4780-bk, Judge Sotomayor, presiding, and her colleagues on a panel of the Court of Appeals, 2nd Circuit (CA2), issued a summary order to protect, not the rule of law, but rather their appointee to a bankruptcy judgeship, Bkrp.
 Judge John C. Ninfo, II, WBNY.
 He had covered up the concealment of at least \$673,657 by the most unlikely of 'bankrupts': a 39-year veteran banker who at the time of filing for bankruptcy was and remained employed by a major bank, M&T Bank, precisely as a bankruptcy officer!
 Both M&T and Mr. DeLano are clients of the law firm, Underberg & Kessler, in which Judge Ninfo was a partner at the time of taking the bench.
-To protect such concealment of assets by a bankruptcy system insider and her bankruptcy appointee, Judge Sotomayor violated discovery rights10 by denying every single document in all creditor-requests, which would have exposed a judicially run bankruptcy fraud scheme.
-Delano are clients of the law firm, Underberg & Kessler, in which Judge Ninfo was a partner at the time of taking the bench.
+To protect such concealment of assets by a bankruptcy system insider and her bankruptcy appointee, Judge Sotomayor violated discovery rights by denying every single document in all creditor-requests, which would have exposed a judicially run bankruptcy fraud scheme.

 Worse yet, by so doing, Judge Sotomayor failed to protect the most important Constitutional guarantee that a judge, let alone a Supreme Court justice, is required to safeguard: due process of law.
 Her gross partiality toward her own and blatant denial of due process to the creditor so indict her integrity that she withheld DeLano despite the Committee's request for her to submit all her cases.
 Her conduct in, and handling of, that case has been brought to the Committee's attention.
-14

-The table aims to have Judge Sotomayor and DeLano investigated by the Committee, which is authorized to do so15, and journalists16.
-Their Follow the Money! investigation should determine whether she has been complying with her financial disclosure obligations and, if not, whether she reckoned that she too was protected by her peers, who are also above the law.17 The investigation should also expose her and other judges'18 involvement in a bankruptcy fraud scheme that aggravates the misery of millions and the extent to which withholding DeLano was part of the cover-up.
+The table aims to have Judge Sotomayor and DeLano investigated by the Committee, which is authorized to do so, and journalists.
+Their Follow the Money! investigation should determine whether she has been complying with her financial disclosure obligations and, if not, whether she reckoned that she too was protected by her peers, who are also above the law.
+The investigation should also expose her and other judges' involvement in a bankruptcy fraud scheme that aggravates the misery of millions and the extent to which withholding DeLano was part of the cover-up.
 The ensuing public outrage should force Congress to adopt effective judicial accountability and discipline legislation that brings our legal system closer to the noble ideal of "Equal Justice Under Law".